overfit-ir/parstwiner/docs/README_en.md

 <h1>Persian Twitter NER (ParsTwiner)</h1>

 <p>
+This document details the guidelines for the annotation of the ParsTwiner corpus, a broad-coverage corpus for Persian named entity recognition.

-In the preparation of the present data, MUC and CoNLL methods have been used.
+The annotation follows the guidelines of the MUC and CoNLL corpuses.

 Entity mentions are annotated as continuous, non-overlapping spans of text that are assigned exactly one type from the following categories:

 - PER: Person
 - LOC: Location
 - ORG: Organizations